 - Technographics are most often used by B2B marketers to analyze a company’s tech stack.

 The trouble is, too many marketers still don’t do an adequate job of segmentation.
 In part, that’s due to the sheer amount of data they’re being handed, and the fact they use manual or outmoded segmentation techniques and technologies.
-To properly optimize a DM database and deliver precise, actionable segmentation in the increasingly compressed timescales that make up modern marketing, a state-of-the-art optimization engine needs to be employed.
+To properly optimize a Direct Marketing database and deliver precise, actionable segmentation in the increasingly compressed timescales that make up modern marketing, a state-of-the-art optimization engine needs to be employed.